The time is now

 24 So I said:

-before I’ve lived out half my days
+when I’ve lived out only half my days

-25 Aeons ago you laid earth’s foundations
+25 Eons ago you laid earth’s foundations

 and stretched out the heavens by your hand.